How Much Does a Gutter Guard Cost to Install?

 Gutter Repair or Replacement

-Customers tend to install gutter guards because their gutters fill up with debris and develop blockages.
-Before any guards can be installed, the gutters should be completely cleaned of all debris and any mold or mildew that has developed.
-Even if the gutters are reasonably clear, it’s worth paying for one of the best gutter cleaning services to come out prior to guard installation, especially if the type of guard that’s been selected isn’t easy to remove for cleaning later.
+Before gutter guards can be installed, the homeowner will need to have the gutters completely cleaned of all debris and any mold or mildew that has developed.
+Even if the gutters are reasonably clear, it’s worth homeowners paying for one of the best gutter cleaning services (such as Window Genie or Men in Kilts) to come out prior to guard installation.
 Some companies may include the gutter cleaning cost in their quote for gutter guard installation, while others may charge separately.
+On average, the cost of gutter cleaning is between $120 and $230.
+It’s generally recommended that homeowners clean gutters at least once a year, but the gutter cleaning frequency may be less after gutter guards are installed.

-Gutters are open to the sky, so when they aren’t fitted with guards, debris can be scooped out and dirt can be rinsed away.
-Downspouts, however, are closed, and are sometimes quite long.
-Clogs in downspouts can cause quite a lot of water damage before they’re discovered, and clearing them often requires that they be removed from the house, disassembled, and blasted clean, then reinstalled—not an inexpensive repair.
 Homeowners who have a lot of small debris that accumulates may want to consider adding downspout screens to the project; these screens fit between the gutter opening and the downspout and catch debris before it can slide into the downspout and pile up.
 The debris rinses off the screen and falls to the ground, leaving only water to flow through the open downspout.
-Costing about $13 for a package of 4 to 6 screens plus installation expenses, these may be well worth the investment.
+Costing about $5 apiece plus installation expenses, these may be well worth the investment.

-When downspouts don’t extend far enough away from the foundation of the house, water can puddle and pool, especially if the soil dips down behind the downspout elbow.
-This can happen after a series of heavy rains and is easy to miss if shrubbery or plantings line the foundation.
-The puddling and pooling can wear away at the soil and make a water leak into the basement more and more likely over time.
+When downspouts don’t extend far enough away from the foundation of the house, water can puddle and pool, eventually wearing away at the soil and causing foundation leaking problems.
 Adding downspout extensions involves fitting the downspout with an angled elbow into which a longer solid or flexible extension fits to carry water farther away from the foundation and allow it to disperse into the lawn.
-Extensions cost about $10 each.
+Extensions cost about $8 to $15 each.

 Those who have gardens to water during warmer months may wish to consider adding a rain barrel to their gutter system.
 While some rain barrels are intended to be freestanding and collect rainwater through a screen on the top of the barrel, others can be placed directly in line with a downspout so the gutter drains into the barrel.
 The downspout is cut and a special diverter piece is installed that the homeowner can either open to direct the water into the barrel or close to send the water to the bottom of the downspout when the barrel is full.
 Rain barrels have a spigot at the bottom that can connect to a hose or dispense water into a watering can.
 The cost varies based on the barrel selected; some are quite decorative and are integrated into attractive planters, while others are simple and economical.
 Some municipalities even offer recycled containers to residents for free in the spring to encourage the conservation of tap water.